gdias/Angular-Modules-Bootsrap/README.md

 ##Angular modules bootstrap

-I changed my way of working in front-end development, and i recently make an bootstrap for start instantly an FullJS project.
+I change my way of works in front-end development, and i recently make an bootstrap for start instantly an FullJS project.
 You have an website idea ?
 Clone project from github and just code it !

-I wish that this AngularJS bootstrap is oriented on modules of browserify, not the Angular's modules.
-This approach is a nice way for create an new clientside project with CommonJS modules.
-Also it's a starting point for isomorphic coding.
+I wanted to that AngularJS boilerplate is oriented on modules of browserify instead of the Angular's modules.
+This approach is a nice way for easy to create an new clientside project with CommonJS modules.

 ##### Version
-> 0.1.0
+> 0.2.1

 Into this bootstrap you will find :
 ##### ServerSide